phamthi1812/online-endpoint-summaries/README.md

 #### For SPO-Sampling:

 - Ground Truth Summary Size for FedShop200 is 5800 and LargeRDFBench is 6070
+- Run Sampling on SPO and write result to file. ( result is in format "number of random walks-corresponding summary size")
 - WARNING: It may converge but will take very long time!!!

     ```bash
-  java OnlineSummary --dataset pathToTDB2dataset --create_summary pathToNewSummary --GT groundtruth --spo --sampling
+  java OnlineSummary --dataset pathToTDB2dataset --create_summary pathToNewSummary --GT groundtruth --spo --sampling > result.txt
     ```
 #### For WA without Sampling: